Wichita, Kansas: Points of interest

 In 1936, the Wichita post office contained two oil-on-canvas murals, Kansas Farming, painted by Richard Haines and Pioneer in Kansas by Ward Lockwood.
 Murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.
 The post office building became the Federal Courthouse at 401 N. Market Street and the murals are on display in the lobby.

 Wichita also has a number of parks and recreational areas such as Riverside Park, College Hill Park, and McAdams Park.

 Libraries

 The Wichita Public Library is the city's library system, presently consisting of a central facility, the Advanced Learning Library in Delano and six branch locations in other neighborhoods around the city.
 The library operates several free programs for the public, including special events, technology training classes, and programs specifically for adults, children, and families.
 As of 2009, its holdings included more than 1.3 million books and 2.2 million items total.

-In popular culture and the arts

-Wichita is mentioned in the songs "Wichita Lineman" in the album of the same name by Glenn Campbell, "Wichita Skyline" by Shawn Colvin, "I've Been Everywhere" by Hank Snow, and "Seven Nation Army" by the White Stripes.
-Jazz musicians, Pat Metheny and Lyle Mays released a collaborative album titled, "As Falls Wichita, So Falls Wichita Falls" in 1981, which includes a title track that is just under 21 minutes long.
-The title references both Wichita, Kansas and Wichita Falls, Texas.

-The city has been a setting of various works of literature.
-Allen Ginsberg wrote about a visit to Wichita in his poem Wichita Vortex Sutra, for which Philip Glass subsequently wrote a solo piano piece.
-Ginsberg was brought to Wichita by writer Charles Plymell, one of several of the "Wichita Group" (Michael McClure, Robert Branaman, David Haselwood, and Bruce Conner) who influenced San Francisco Beat culture.
-The award-winning stage play Hospitality Suite written by Roger Rueff takes place in Wichita as does its 1999 film adaptation, The Big Kahuna.
-The city is also the setting of the long-running comic strip Dennis the Menace.
-The city in post-apocalyptic form is also the setting of majority of the book trilogy, "The Testing" by Joelle Charbonneau.
-Similarly, in Neal Shusterman's utopian novel, "Thunderhead", Wichita serves as the location of a major event that progresses the plot.

-The films Wichita (1955) and portions of Wyatt Earp (1994), both of which dramatize the life and career of Wyatt Earp, are set in Wichita.
-The short-lived 1959–1960 television western Wichita Town was set during the city's early years.
-Other films wholly or partially set in the city include Good Luck, Miss Wyckoff (1979), Planes, Trains and Automobiles (1987), The Ice Harvest (2005), and Knight and Day (2010).
-Scenes from the films Mars Attacks! and Twister were filmed in Wichita.